Earn While You Learn

 • Tuition for the Tesla institute is 100% paid by UVA Health

-• Sleep Lab Technician (Polysomnographic Technologist)
+• Sleep Lab Technologist (Polysomnographic Technologist)

 NEW PROGRAM IN DEVELOPMENT